 - Crying my eyes out for no particular reason going into Paradise Valley Cafe.

 - Arriving in Julian with my feet destroyed due to blisters.
-The desert and the heat was very hard, coming from the UK, the extreme heat was not something I was used too at all.
+The desert and the heat were very hard, coming from the UK, the extreme heat was not something I was used to at all.

 - Going into Whitewater Preserve.
 It was 110°F/43.3°C, my new shoes didn’t fit, there was no shade, it was 2 pm, and I had walked 1.5 miles down the wrong trail.
 I sat in a bush and cried before getting up and walking back to the trail.